asneem1234/gen-ai-_session-/Python basics/README.md

 **Lesson 10 Challenge:**
 Extend the PromptManager class to add a feature of your choice (e.g., prompt templates, favorites, search).

 ---

+## 📚 Additional Resources (Cheat Sheets & Exercises)

+### Essential Reference Files

+#### **`CHEAT_SHEET.md`** - Your Python Quick Reference
+A comprehensive cheat sheet covering:
+- ✅ All Python syntax in one place
+- ✅ String operations, lists, dictionaries
+- ✅ Functions, loops, conditionals
+- ✅ File operations and JSON
+- ✅ Gen AI specific patterns
+- ✅ Common built-in functions
+- ✅ VS Code keyboard shortcuts

+**Use this when:** You forget syntax or need a quick reminder

+#### **`EXERCISES.py`** - Practice Problems
+10 hands-on exercises to reinforce learning:
+- 🟢 Beginner (After Lessons 1-4)
+- 🟡 Intermediate (After Lessons 5-7)
+- 🔴 Advanced (After Lessons 8-10)

+Complete these after finishing the lessons to test your understanding!

+#### **`COMMON_MISTAKES.py`** - Error Prevention Guide
+Learn from others' mistakes:
+- ⚠️ 15 most common beginner errors
+- ✅ Shows wrong vs. right way
+- 💡 Explains WHY it's wrong
+- 🔧 How to fix each issue
+- 🎯 Saves hours of debugging

+**Run this file** to see examples of what NOT to do!

+---